Can anyone play a HAPI Steel Tongue Drum?

 tongues came from Dennis Havlena who began cutting tongues into propane

 tanks in 2007.
 These types of drums are called Hank Drums, a play on

 words mixing Hang and Tank together.
 Starting with his concept, we began

 experimenting with different custom made musical steels and our own

 unique note layouts to build on Dennis' original idea.
 We have also

 created our own molded shapes to make our HAPI Steel Tongue Drum line of

 How is the HAPI Drum different from a Hang?

 Our original inspiration for the HAPI drum came from the Hang.
 The Hang (pronounced hong) was developed in 2000 in Berne, Switzerland by Felix Rohner and Sabina Schärer of PANArt.
 The Hang is a hand played steel instrument that is typically used resting on the musicians lap.
 The Hang is made from two deep drawn nitrided solid steel sheets that are shaped and attached together.
 The Hang is hammered similar to a steelpan to create its perfect tonal fields.
 The Hang uses some of the same physical principles as a steelpan but with a nitrided surface.
 The steel is relatively thin at 1mm.
 The domes vibrate at different tones and harmonics depending on the size and shape that is hammered into the steel.
-The tuning process for a Hang is a very time consuming art.
 The Hang usually has a total of 9 notes.
 An eight note pentatonic or hexatonic scale around the sides and a lower "ding" note in the middle.
-We have just begun creating our own handpans, more info is available here.
+We also make handpans, more info is available here.